-My name is Sally Jones.

-I am writing on behalf of the Stop the Bees Community Group.
+My name is Sally Jones, and I am writing on behalf of the Stop the Bees Community Group.

-We support the Beekeeping Act.

-This policy is very important to us because our town has so many bees.
+We support the Beekeeping Act, which is very important to us because our town has so many bees.

 It is impossible to go outside without being attacked by bees.
 So many of my friends and neighbors got hurt by the bees.

-My own nephew was attacked by bees 57 times.

-He is still in the hospital right now.

-Everyone is afraid to go outside.

-We don't feel safe in our city.
+My own nephew was attacked by bees 57 times, and he is still in the hospital right now.
+Everyone is afraid to go outside since we don't feel safe in our city.

-The Beekeeping Act will help fix this problem.

-It would give money to build a bee colony away from our town.

-Passing the Beekeeping Act will help us feel safe again.

-It would also save money on health care for people hurt by the bees.
+The Beekeeping Act will help fix this problem by giving money to build a bee colony away from our town.
+Passing the Beekeeping Act will help us feel safe again, and would also save money on health care for people hurt by the bees.

-We hope people will contact Representative Smith.

-Ask her to vote "Yes" on the Beekeeping Act.
+We hope people will contact Representative Smith and ask her to vote "Yes" on the Beekeeping Act.